IamGotu/4072-ITE313-LABORATORY-EXERCISE-5/HOW TO RUN.md

 7. Right click the folder social_media_node then Open in Integrated Terminal

-8. In the terminal type "npm install -g http-server"
+8. In the terminal type "node server.js"

-9. After navigate to the public folder inside social_media_node and the terminal type "http-server ."

 7. Ctrl+click the following link